RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	authorization	is	the	process	of	granting privileges	and	access	to	data	or	functions	within	an	application;	it	is not	related	to	the	classification	process	at	all.

-### Question # 13 - When	using	an	e-commerce	site,	you	see	your	credit	card	informationwith	all	but	the	last	four	digits	replaced	with	asterisks.
+### [important] Question # 13 - When	using	an	e-commerce	site,	you	see	your	credit	card	information with	all	but	the	last	four	digits	replaced	with	asterisks.
 What	kind	of	data masking	is	being	employed	by	the	application?
 A.	Dynamic
 B.	Homomorphic
 C.	Static
 D.	Replication
 Answer: A.

-Dynamic	masking	is	implemented	between	the	data	and	application layers,	and	is	applied	in	real	time	as	data	is	requested	and	processed.
+[important] **Dynamic	masking	is	implemented	between	the	data	and	application layers**, and	is	**applied	in	real	time**	**as	data	is	requested	and	processed**.
 This	allows	for	showing	only	portions	of	a	credit	card	number,	for example,	rather	than	the	entire	number	that	is	contained	in	storage.

 B	is	incorrect	because	homomorphic	refers	to	a	type	of	cutting-edge encryption	where	data	can	be	accessed	and	utilized	without	the traditional	need	to	unencrypt	the	data	set	first.
 Although	systems	may use	homomorphic	encryption	throughout	any	type	of	process,	it	does not	specifically	relate	to	masking.

-C	is	incorrect	because	static	masking	creates	a	set	of	data,	typically used	for	testing	in	non-production	environments.
-It	is	done	as	a separate	process	and	outputs	a	distinct	set	of	new	data	with	masked values,	and	it’s	not	done	on	a	live	system	such	as	the	one	presented	in the	question.
+C	is	incorrect	because	**static	masking	creates	a	set	of	data,	typically used	for	testing	in	non-production	environments**.
+**It	is	done	as	a separate	process	and	outputs	a	distinct	set	of	new	data	with	masked values**, **and	it’s	not	done	on	a	live	system	such	as	the	one	presented	in the	question.**

 D	is	incorrect	because	replication	refers	to	making	multiple	copies	of data	for	either	redundancy,	high	availability,	or	any	use	where	a secondary	copy	is	needed.
 It	is	not	related	specifically	to	masking,	as replication	involves	making	identical	copies	of	data	and	not	outputting one	with	masking	in	place.

-### Question # 14 - During	which	phase	of	the	cloud	data	lifecycle	would	technologies	suchas	DRM	and	DLP	be	most	appropriately	utilized?
+### [important] Question # 14 - During	which	phase	of	the	cloud	data	lifecycle	would	technologies	such as	DRM	and	DLP	be	most	appropriately	utilized?
 A.	Use
 B.	Share
 C.	Store
 D.	Archive
 Answer: B.

-During	the	“share”	phase,	data	is	allowed	outside	of	the	original system	and	consumed	by	external	users	or	services.
-This	point,	where data	is	leaving	systems	and	consumed	by	others,	is	ideal	for	the inclusion	of	DRM	and	DLP	technologies	to	control	how	data	is disseminated	and	ultimately	used,	as	well	as	to	control	how	far	and wide	it	can	be	distributed.
+[important] **During	the	“share”	phase,	data	is	allowed	outside	of	the	original system	and	consumed	by	external	users	or	services.
+This	point,	where data	is	leaving	systems	and	consumed	by	others,	is	ideal	for	the inclusion	of	DRM	and	DLP	technologies	to	control	how	data	is disseminated	and	ultimately	used,	as	well	as	to	control	how	far	and wide	it	can	be	distributed**.

 A	is	incorrect	because	the	“use”	phase	is	still	within	a	controlled application	and	environment,	where	more	stringent	controls	can	be applied	without	relying	on	services	and	technologies	such	as	DRM and	DLP.